vishnugamini/WhimsyTextGenerator/README.md

 # WhimsyChat

-WhimsyChat is a custom decoder-only transformer model inspired by the seminal paper ["Attention is All You Need"](https://arxiv.org/abs/1706.03762).
+WhimsyChat is a custom decoder-only transformer model inspired by paper ["Attention is All You Need"](https://arxiv.org/abs/1706.03762).
 It generates hilarious and whimsical content between personas of itself.
 By providing it with context, the model continues to augment those words, creating engaging and entertaining dialogues.

 ## How It Works